Renal artery stenosis: Atherosclerotic renal artery stenosis

 It is initially treated with medications, including diuretics, and medications for blood pressure control.
 When high-grade renal artery stenosis is documented and blood pressure cannot be controlled with medication, or if renal function deteriorates, surgery may be resorted to.
 The most commonly used procedure is a minimally-invasive angioplasty with or without stenting.
+Essentially, stenting is a procedure in which stents (tiny, expandable mesh tubes) are placed to hold open an artery and potentially improve blood flow.
 It is unclear if this approach yields better results than the use of medications alone.
 It is a relatively safe procedure.
 If all else fails and the kidney is thought to be worsening hypertension and revascularization with angioplasty or surgery does not work, then surgical removal of the affected kidney (nephrectomy) may significantly improve high blood pressure.

 Stenting vs. medical therapy

 Historically, balloon dilation of vascular lesions was first performed in 1964.
 The first treatment of renovascular lesions by percutaneous catheter angioplasty (PTA) was performed in 1978 by Andreas Roland Grüntzig.
 Stenting became the standard of endovascular care for ostial stenoses because of the poor technical success of PTA.
 The use of renal artery stents, particularly for ostial lesions, has further improved long-term patency rates.
 Further research into the efficacy of renal artery stenting has since been conducted, including the ASTRAL and CORAL trials, and research is ongoing as to whether there is a clear benefit to stenting over more conservative management, such as by medications alone.

 The ASTRAL trial randomized 806 patients to renal artery revascularization via stenting versus medical therapy, with the following results: